 EVPL over ODU Service

-[Editor’s Note:] Copying from section 3.2.4 of draft-tnbidt-ccamp-transport-nbi-analysis-uc1-01

 [Editor’s Note:] Update this section to describe the multi-domain scenario

 In this scenario, the access links are configured as Ethernet links, as described in section 5.2.2 above.

 As described in section 4.3.4, the CNC needs to setup EVPL services, supporting IP links, between C-R1 and C-R3, as well as between C-R1 and C-R4 and requests these services at the CMI to the MDSC.